contensis/contensis.github.io/docs-src/content-types/field-editors/README.md

 ## Changing a field editor
 With a content type open for editing:

-1. Select the field you want to change a *Field Editor* for and pick the **Editor** tab from the *Field Settings* panel.
+1. Select the field you want to change a field editor for and pick the **Editor** tab from the *Field Settings* panel.
 2. You will now be in the *Field Editor* panel.
 If there is more than one *Field Editor* available, choose from the dropdown. e.g *Multiline Text*.
-3. You can now set any additional properties that the *Field Editor* supports e.g *Content Guidelines* in the boxes below the *Choose field editor* dropdown.
+3. You can now set any additional properties that the field editor supports e.g *Content Guidelines* in the boxes below the *Choose field editor* dropdown.
 4. Press **Save** and **Publish** for the additional field editors to be made available for the entries in your project.

 > Note: If you have a content type where entries already exist, there is potential for data loss when changing field editors.